davegoblue/TestCodingShortcuts/Exercise003.md

 ##### **_03-MAR-2016_**
 Cleaned the code and identified rough magnitude of time by component.
 Significantly reduced this in one area by replacing a for-loop with match(), cutting processing time in this step by >95%.
 There are two other locations to investigate for speed improvement.
 Next step after that will be to learn how to lookup against an aggregated matrix.
 Saved as Exercise003_v005.R (new working version).

+##### **_07-MAR-2016_**
+First attempt at permuting the data to a full 52c5 from the truncated dataset.
+Permutation code runs very fast but is extremely inefficient to write.
+Look in to a better algorithm for this next.
+Should also start to save some files and have a few different scripts to optimize run time and memory usage.
+Saved as Exercise003_v006.R (new working version).